 Looking at Magritte's take on reality I tried to suggest the

-of the presentation of the war in Iraq.
+"sub-realism" of the presentation of the war in Iraq.

-The American tank is isolated against
+The American tank is isolated against a CGI-ish,

 video wash of un-meaning.